kekse1/count.php/README.md

 ## News
 * Currently working on some last CLI functions.
 After that, the major version can be increased.
 * And some minor performance and security upgrades are also in progress.. and a bit more!
-* Everything is not in the `namespace counter`, so all the functions are not defined globally!
+* Everything is in the `namespace counter` now (so all the functions are not defined globally)!

 ## Issues
 * Didn't test against PHP **v8** support (TODO);